mespada829/Code-Hack-Meetup/README.md

 *Please keep in mind that tickets are limited to 20 software engineers per meetup*
 <br>
-*The meetup will be the last Thrusday of every month, if it's holiday it will cancelled or reschedule*
+*The meetup will be the last Thrusday of every month, if it's holiday it will be cancelled or reschedule*
 <br>
 <br>
 **Meetup Dates for 2017:**